ros2-gbp/rosbag2-release/README.md

   * Change the play head to the specified timestamp.
 Can be forward or backward in time, the next played message is the next immediately after the seeked timestamp.
 * `~/set_rate [rosbag2_interfaces/srv/SetRate]`
   * Sets the rate of playback, for example 2.0 will play messages twice as fast.
-* `~/stop [rosbag2_interfaces/srv/Stop]`
-  * Stop the player, putting the play head in "undefined position" outside the bag.
-Must call `play` before other operations can be done.
 * `~/toggle_paused [rosbag2_interfaces/srv/TogglePaused]`
   * Pause if playing, resume if paused.

 ### Analyzing data